shredtechular/antdimot.github.io/data/ef_custom_config.md

         public string FirstName { get; set; }
         public string LastName { get; set; }
     }
-If you want create custom configuration for User and Role, you can write others two class that works as configuration, **RoleConfigration** and **UserConfiguration** that extend *EntityTypeConfiguration*:
+If you want to create custom configuration for User and Role entities, you can write others two class that works as configuration, **RoleConfigration** and **UserConfiguration** which extend *EntityTypeConfiguration*:

     // custom configuration for Role
     public class RoleConfiguration : EntityTypeConfiguration<Role>